linnarsson-lab/BoneFight/README.md

 Bone Fight is based on [Tangram](https://github.com/broadinstitute/Tangram) (Biancalani* T., Scalia* G. et al. 2020 - Deep learning and alignment of spatially-resolved whole transcriptomes of single cells in the mouse brain with Tangram. biorXiv doi:10.1101/2020.08.29.272831; photo courtesy of [Oh so souvenir](https://ohsosouvenir.com/products/gadgets/ostomachion-puzzle-game-detail)).

-Bone Fight extends and generalizes standard Tangram in several ways (see below).
-It's named after a game similar to Tangram, first described by
+All credit for the fundamental Tangram algorithm goes to the original authors and the Regev lab.
+Bone Fight extends and generalises standard
-Aristotle who called it [Ostomachion](https://en.wikipedia.org/wiki/Ostomachion) - "bone fight".
+Tangram in several useful ways (see below).
+It's named after a game similar to Tangram, first described by Aristotle who called it [Ostomachion](https://en.wikipedia.org/wiki/Ostomachion) - "bone fight".
 It's believed that the pieces were made of bone, and that two players would compete to see who would be the quickest to create a target figure.

 ## Volume priors

 Tangram was designed to map single-cell data to spatial gene expression data.
 In order to allocate cells to voxels, the algorithm accepts a density prior on the target (spatial) dataset, which allows variation in the cell density across space.
-However, the source dataset is implicitly given a uniform volume prior, i.e. each entity (single cell) is expected to occupy the same volume of space in the target.
+In contrast, the source dataset is implicitly given a uniform volume prior, i.e. each entity (single cell) is expected to occupy the same volume of space in the target.
 This makes eminent sense for single-cell data, of course, since cells are likely to be roughly uniform in size.